bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

    especially across users and dev/test/prod machines.
 This makes it hard to be confident in the integrity of your builds.

-Another approach might be to set flags directly in targets that need them, let rule writers design the flags that affect their rules, and provide standard APIs for cross-language concepts like *platform* and *cpu*.
+Our work is redesigning Bazel around a better approach: set flags directly in targets that need them, let rule writers design the flags that affect their rules, and provide standard APIs for cross-language concepts like *platform* and *cpu*.
 This lets developers configure projects on their own terms, using language consistent with how their projects are organized.
-This is the essence of the work we're doing.

 ## Configuration vs. Attributes